Acu-Yoga Exercises for Chakra Healing

 Seventh Chakra relates to the meridian plexus, the Governing Vessel, the liver, bladder, gall bladder, and the pineal gland.

-Self-Acupressure & Acu-Yoga Resources
+Acu-Yoga Self-Healing Resources